By Craig St. John

 But what is Lent?
 I’m glad you asked.

 A much newer component of this tradition, relatively speaking, is Ash Wednesday, which we observe as a local church along with churches all over the world, whether Protestant, Catholic, or Anglican.
-This tradition began in the 10th century in Western Europe, but it also has its roots in the early church as well, when Christians would sprinkle themselves with ashes as a sign of repentance, much like Job when he said, “I despise myself, and repent in dust and ashes” (Job 42:6).
+This tradition began in the tenth century in Western Europe, but it also has its roots in the early church, when Christians would sprinkle themselves with ashes as a sign of repentance, much like Job when he said, “I despise myself, and repent in dust and ashes” (Job 42:6).
 These early Christians were being reminded of their death, which we can also trace to our condition after the fall: “for out of (dust) you were taken; you are dust” (Gen. 3:19).
-Traditionally, ministers drawing from this verse have said “Remember that you are dust, and to dust you shall return” to each recipient as they impose ashes on their foreheads.
+Traditionally, ministers drawing from this verse have said, “Remember that you are dust, and to dust you shall return” to each recipient as they impose ashes on their parishoners’ foreheads.

-Some may object to this mindfulness of death, especially since as believers, we’re no longer dead, but are rather alive with Christ (Eph.
+Some may object to this mindfulness of death, especially since, as believers, we’re no longer dead, but are rather alive with Christ (Eph.
 2:5).
 Amen.
 Indeed we are.
 But we aren’t reliving death or seeking to return to it.
 Rather, we’re recalling our state apart from Christ.
 Remember, Lent is a season of meditation on our sin and our repentance of it.
-As we prepare ourselves for such rhythms, which we’ll highlight in a forthcoming post, we remember that we are nothing but dust and ashes without Christ.
-The sins we’ll be meditating on are not signposts pointing to our fully resurrected selves but are rather U-turns pointing back to our old selves—people we no longer are and whom we strive to no longer be.
+As we prepare ourselves for such rhythms, we remember that we are nothing but dust and ashes without Christ.
+The sins we’ll be meditating on are not signposts pointing to our fully resurrected selves but are rather U-turns pointing back to our old selves—people we no longer are and whom we strive to be no longer.
 Meditating on sin indeed is being mindful of the death we were daily dying before we were in Christ.
 So, it only makes sense that we prepare ourselves in such a way.

 And if this still seems too despairing, know that what is drawn in ash on the foreheads of the faithful is the sign of the cross—the greatest sign of hope and life that the world will ever know.
 But let’s not rush to Good Friday and Resurrection Sunday.
 Let’s slow down and be reminded of why we ought to celebrate, lest we take it for granted.

-Finally, we posted this blog at 5:00 AM with the hope that some who may be up reading it might have time to get to Tempe Beach Park by 7:00 AM, where we’ll be holding our own Ash Wednesday service, our third year doing so.
+Finally, we would like to remind you that tomorrow (Wed., Mar.
+6), from 6:30 to 7:30 AM, we’ll be holding our own Ash Wednesday service, our our fourth year doing so, which will take place on our Tempe campus in the multi-purpose room (in the children’s ministry area).
 You are welcome to join us as we pray and sing to Jesus as the sun comes up, whether or not you choose to receive the ashes.

 Almighty God, you have created us out of the dust of the earth: Grant that these ashes may be to us a sign of our mortality and penitence, that we may remember that it is only by your gracious gift that we are given everlasting life; through Jesus Christ our Savior.
 Amen.